TITLE 35: ENVIRONMENTAL PROTECTION

 5) "Internal regeneration" means the process of conversion of phosphorus or other nutrients in sediments of a lake or reservoir from the particulate to the dissolved form and the subsequent return of such dissolved forms to the euphotic zone.

-6) "Limiting nutrient" means a substance which is limiting to biological growth in a lake or reservoir due to its short supply or unavailability with respect to other substances necessary for the growth of organisms.
+6) "Limiting nutrient" means a substance that is limiting to biological growth in a lake or reservoir due to its short supply or unavailability for other substances necessary for the growth of organisms.

-7) "Unnatural plant or algal growth" means the occurrence of a violation of the unnatural sludge standard applicable to a lake or reservoir with respect to such growth.
+7) "Unnatural plant or algal growth" means the occurrence of a violation of the unnatural sludge standard applicable to a lake or reservoir based on growth.

-(BOARD NOTE: Unnatural sludge standards for general use waters are set forth at 35 Ill.
+(BOARD NOTE: Unnatural sludge standards for general use waters are at 35 Ill.
 Adm.
-Code 302.203; unnatural sludge standards for secondary and indigenous aquatic life waters are set forth at 35 Ill.
+Code 302.203; unnatural sludge standards for the Chicago Area Waterway System and Lower Des Plaines River waters are at 35 Ill.
 Adm.
 Code 302.403.)

-g) Except as provided in subsection (h) of this Section, any new or expanded discharges into general use waters from the treatment works described in subsection (g)(1) of this Section, not covered by subsections (b) through (f) of this Section, are subject to monthly average permit limits for total phosphorus of 1 mg/:
+g) Except as provided in subsection (h), any new or expanded discharges into General Use waters from the following treatment works not covered by subsections (b) through (f), are subject to monthly average permit limits for total phosphorus of 1 mg/L:

 1) Treatment works with a Design Average Flow of 1.0 million gallons per day or more receiving primarily municipal or domestic wastewater; or